rodrigues/elixir_doctor/README.md

 # ElixirDoctor

-Thin elixir to give easier access to `erlang_doctor`.
+Thin library to help using `erlang_doctor` from Elixir.

 ## Installation